Surfing-Chef/Surfing-Chef-3.0/README.md

 ## Usage
 - Start with a fresh, working WordPress install
-- Copy `starter` branch to the theme folder
+- Copy `starter` branch zip and install to the new theme folder.
+DO NOT CLONE PLEASE
 - Navigate to project root in terminal and install packages, `npm install`
 - Change browserSync proxy path in gulpfile.js (line 29) to point to the WordPress install
 - import the test data from [wptest.io](http://wptest.io/) for development